hyonchoe/travel-blog-backend/README.md

 ## Live Demo / Deployed Application
 Live website that makes use of this REST API: https://notemytravels.netlify.app/

+REST API is currently hosted by Heroku's free tier.

 ## Installation and Setup Instructions
 Note: You will need `node` and `npm` installed.